Written by Jurjen

 If you wonder about our achievements, one of our members happened to end once on the third place on the 10-km distance and one of us became so motivated that during the run he decided to change his distance from 10 to 20 km.

-We hope that when running competitions are allowed again, we can continue our challenge and finnish our island tour, as we still have 2 of the 5 islands and a long path to complete stuttering awareness to go.
+We hope that when running competitions are allowed again, we can continue our challenge and finish our island tour, as we still have 2 of the 5 islands and a long path to complete stuttering awareness to go.